RedMser/leafs-odyssey-procgen/README.md

 - `BombBug:Left` and other monsters facing direction.
 Monsters default to facing down.
 - `PressurePlate:1,2:3,4` and other wiring elements (list of connection targets).

-Signs are currently not supported and always show up blank.
-Complex syntax is not supported in item stacks.
+Sign text is currently not customizable and always shows up blank.

 When writing tiles, there are two modes: